itf/6s092/courses/IAP19/PS/PS2/content.md

 <question expression>
-csq_prompt = """Given that the root contains $n$ elements, and the second level contains $a n$ nodes.
+csq_prompt = """Given that the root contains 1 node, and the second level contains $a$ nodes.

 How many nodes will the $i_{th}$ level have?
 """